 Ideally, you’ll want to cut out a hole that’s big enough to expose a wall stud because you’ll use the wall stud to attach the new piece of drywall.
 If that’s not possible, you’ll need to use furring strips to help attach the patch to the wall.
 These steps detail a patch repair with furring strips.

-Corner Bead Patch
+Corner Bead Patches

 Corner bead is used where two pieces of drywall meet to form a corner.
 Corner bead is available in a variety of materials, including metal, paper and vinyl.

-Repairing Damaged Corner Bead
+Step 1: Cut Through the Damaged Corner Bead

 Finish the Repair